-- Blur: Makes the image blurry.
-The blur filter can be set to either Smooth, which blurrs the image smoothly, or Mosaic, which makes the blur look like tiles. - Sharpen: This option is useful when the rendering window is scaled to half height mode. - Anisotropic Filter: The Anisotropic Filter can be set to either Off or 2-16x. - Environment: The environment parameters specify the way the texture RGBA information is combined with the object RGBA information. - Blend: Blends the RGBA parameters of texture and object. - Decal: Uses only the RGBA information of the texture and disregards the RGBA of the object. - Modulate: Uses the RGBA information of the texture and enables in addition use of lighting on the textured object. - Add: Adds source unit 1 and source unit 2 together. - Add Signed: Adds source unit 1 and source unit 2 then subtracts 0.5. - Interpolate: Linear interpolation between source unit 1 and source unit 2. - Blend Factor: Defines in interpolation mode how much of source unit 1 and unit 2 is used (0.0%: shows current unit, 100%: shows source unit). - Source Unit: Sets the second source unit for interpolation mode (can be all other units together or just a specific unit).
+• Blur: Makes the image blurry.
+The blur filter can be set to either Smooth, which blurs the image smoothly, or Mosaic, which makes the blur look like tiles.

+- · Sharpen: This option is useful when the rendering window is scaled to half height mode. - Anisotropic Filter: The Anisotropic Filter can be set to either Off or 2-16x.
+Anisotropic filtering is used, when textured objects need to be rendered in z-direction, where textures usually get blurred. - Environment: The environment parameters specify the way the texture RGBA information is combined with the object RGBA information. - Blend: Blends the RGBA parameters of texture and object. - Decal: Uses only the RGBA information of the texture and disregards the RGBA of the object. - Modulate: Uses the RGBA information of the texture and enables in addition use of lighting on the textured object. - Add: Adds source unit 1 and source unit 2 together. - Add Signed: Adds source unit 1 and source unit 2 then subtracts 0.5. - Interpolate: Linear interpolation between source unit 1 and source unit 2. - Blend Factor: Defines in interpolation mode how much of source unit 1 and unit 2 is used (0.0%: shows current unit, 100%: shows source unit). - Source Unit: Sets the second source unit for interpolation mode (can be all other units together or just a specific unit).